Experimental hierarchy and optimal robustness of quantum correlations of two-qubit states with controllable white noise: Conclusions

 \section{Conclusions}

-The main purpose of this work was to show theoretically and confirm experimentally a hierarchy of entanglement, steerability (in both two- and three- measurement scenarios), and Bell's nonlocality for Werner's states and their generalization -- Bell-nondiagonal GWSs.

-We recall that the GWSs, as considered by us, are mixtures of partially entangled two-qubit pure states (instead of only a Bell state) and the maximally mixed state.
-The Bell-nondiagonal GWSs exhibit a more refined hierarchy of quantum correlations compared to that of the diagonal GWSs, ie., Werner's states.
+The main purpose of this work was to analyze a CC hierarchy of theoretical and experimental Werner states and their generalization, i.e., the Bell-nondiagonal GWSs.
+We recall that the considered GWSs are the mixtures of partially entangled two-qubit pure states (not only of a Bell state) and the maximally mixed state (white noise).
+We have shown that the Bell-nondiagonal GWSs exhibit a more refined CC hierarchy compared to that of the Bell-diagonal GWSs, i.e., the Werner states.

+By tuning the mixing and superposition parameters of the GWSs, we have experimentally generated and tomographically reconstructed such GWSs, which reveal the hierarchy of the following classes of correlations: \#1 separability, \#2 entanglement without steerability in 3MS, \#3 steerability in the 3MS but not steerable in the 2MS, \#4 steerability in the 2MS without violating the Bell-CHSH inequality (so admitting LHV models), and \#5 Bell nonlocality, which cannot be explained within LHV models.
+Note that the case of steering is a little more subtle since the measures assume specific measurements.
+Thus, we have also analyzed a sufficient condition for unsteerability assuming a very large number (i.e., 136) of measurements.

+In particular, we found five different parameter regimes of the GWSs, including the states, which are steerable in a 2MS without violating Bell inequalities, and, thus, corresponding to the regime \#4.
+This is a counterintuitive result, especially when compared with the Girdhar-Cavalcanti theorem~\cite{Girdhar2016}, which states that: ``All two-qubit states that are steerable via CHSH-type correlations are Bell nonlocal''~\cite{Girdhar2016}.
+In Sec.~\ref{ch:CounterintuitiveResults1}, we have explained why the observation of regime \#4 in our steering scenarios does not imply the violation of the Girdhar-Cavalcanti theorem.
+We also demonstrated that regime \#4 cannot be observed for the usual Werner states.

-In particular, (i) we have found steerable states in two-measurement scenarios admitting LHV models.
-Such states cannot be found by analyzing Werner's states. (ii) We have also shown both theoretically and experimentally that the robustness against white noise for entangled and/or steerable states admitting LHV models can be stronger for the Bell-nondiagonal GWSs compared to that for the diagonal GWSs (i.e., Werner's states).
-This can be achieved by properly choosing superposition coefficients $q$ as shown in Figs.~\ref{fig1:pq}(b) and~\ref{fig6:pq}.
+Moreover, we have shown that the robustness against white noise for, e.g., steerable states admitting LHV models can be stronger for some Bell-nondiagonal GWSs than that for the diagonal GWSs (i.e., the Werner states).
+This can be achieved by properly choosing the value of the superposition coefficient $q$, as shown in Figs.~\ref{fig6}(b) and~\ref{fig7}.
+Thus, we addressed the problem of optimal robustness of states against white noise.
+Specifically, we analyzed threshold values (curves) separating the five regimes of quantum correlations.
+Then we could find optimal transitions between various curves corresponding to the largest amount of white noise or, in other words, to the largest spread in the hierarchy.
+Thus, we discovered the optimal Bell-nondiagonal GWSs, which are more robust against white noise than the Werner states.

+Furthermore, we considered lower and upper bounds on {steering in multi-measurement scenarios}.
+Again we demonstrated better robustness against white noise of some unsteerable entangled Bell-nondiagonal GWSs compared to the diagonal ones.
+Thus, such enhanced robustness is not limited only to the two- and three-measurement steering scenarios; it can also be observed for steering in the limit of a large number of measurements.